Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Background Motivation

-To the best of our knowledge, prior work lacks an in-depth analysis of the collection, sharing, and usage of data in the Alexa smart speaker ecosystem.
-To fill this gap, we systematically analyze the data collection, sharing, and usage practices of Amazon's smart speaker platform including third party skills.
-We conduct controlled experiments where we intentionally expose user interests according to several personas, then observe the platform's subsequent behavior from three perspectives: \ione{} \textit{network traffic} exchanged by smart speakers, \itwo{} \textit{advertisements} served to personas, and \ithree{} \textit{privacy policies} published by third-party skills.
+To the best of our knowledge, prior work lacks an in-depth analysis of the collection, usage, and sharing of user data in smart speaker ecosystems.
+To fill this gap, we systematically analyze the data collection, usage, and sharing practices in Alexa Echo smart speaker platform, including third party skills.
+We conduct controlled experiments where we intentionally expose data by installing and interacting with skills and observe platform's behavior from three perspectives: \ione{} \textit{network traffic} exchanged by smart speakers, \itwo{} \textit{advertisements} served to smart speaker users, and \ithree{} \textit{privacy policies} published by third party skills.
 Our goal is to combine these perspectives to answer the following research questions.

-\textit{RQ1: Which organizations collect and propagate user data?} We use network traffic flows (e.g., remote endpoints) to measure data collection and sharing by Amazon and third party skills.
-While we are able to observe communication between Amazon and some third parties, we otherwise find that the Amazon ecosystem uses an opaque communication model where encryption and proxying hide substantial amounts of information flows among devices, Amazon servers, and third parties.
+\textit{RQ1: Which organizations collect and propagate user data?} We use the remote endpoints of network traffic to measure data collection and sharing by Amazon and third party skills.
+We can intercept and observe communication between Amazon and some (but not all) third parties; however, the Amazon ecosystem does not provide interfaces to facilitate comprehensive analysis of data collection, usage, and sharing.
+This motivates the need for inference below.

-\textit{RQ2: Is voice data used by either Amazon or third-party apps beyond purely functional purposes, such as for targeted advertising?} We measure advertisements to infer data usage and sharing by Amazon and third-party skills.
-To this end, we focus on detecting behaviorally targeted web and audio ads.
-We study targeting in web ads because web publishers almost universally employ well-established programmatic advertising protocols~\cite{HB_protocol, RTB_protocol}.
-We also study targeting in audio ads even though smart speaker advertising ecosystem is relatively nascent.\footnote{Amazon only allows audio ads on streaming skills \cite{amazon_advertising_restrictions} and typically requires rather high minimum ad spend commitment from advertisers \cite{amazon_audioads_budget}.}
+\textit{RQ2: Is smart speaker interaction data used by either Amazon or third party skills beyond purely functional purposes, such as for targeted advertising?} We measure advertisements to infer data usage and sharing by Amazon and third party skills.
+To this end, we focus on detecting behaviorally targeted web ads.
+We study targeting in web ads because web publishers almost universally employ well-established programmatic advertising protocols~\cite{HB_protocol, RTB_protocol}.\footnote{We do not directly study ads served on Echos because the Alexa advertising ecosystem is relatively nascent with several restrictions.
+For example, Amazon only allows audio ads on streaming skills \cite{amazon_advertising_restrictions} and typically requires rather high minimum ad spend commitment from advertisers \cite{amazon_audioads_budget}.}